unmovingcastle/log/pueo_white/pueo_white/ch1.md

     In other words, studying neutrino is currently one of the few options we have to study distant objects in the universe.
+    In particular, PUEO is more capable of detecting transient astrophysical sources due to its large instantaneous aperture (ch 2.2).
 ```